-Sam McPherson has over 17 years of experience in international development and specialises in research, planning, and monitoring & evaluation issues with a sectoral focus of health.
+Sam McPherson is an Itad Partner and has over 20 years of experience in international development, specialising in research, planning, monitoring and evaluation.

-He has excellent team management and facilitation skills and has key programmatic and evaluation expertise in HIV/AIDS issues, health market dynamics, organistional effectiveness, knowledge management, strategic planning, Results-Based Management (RBM) and Value for Money (VfM).
-Sam leads on the Human Development theme at Itad which includes Health, Education, gender and social inclusion.
-Prior to joining Itad, Sam was Associate Director: Field Programmes at the HIV/ AIDS Alliance.
+Prior to joining Itad, Sam was Associate Director: Field Programmes at the HIV/ AIDS Alliance (now Frontline Aids).
 In this position, he was a member of the Alliance’s Senior Management Team and was responsible for heading up the Planning Analysis and Learning Unit at the Alliance which, amongst other things, led on the Alliance’s work on research, evaluation, aid effectiveness/VfM analysis and strategic planning across 42 countries.

 Bolivia, Bangladesh, Burkina Faso, Cambodia, China, Ecuador, India, Indonesia, Kenya, Malawi, Myanmar, Nepal, Nigeria, Senegal, South Africa, Tanzania, Thailand, Ukraine, Viet Nam, Zambia, Zimbabwe

 Lancaster University Management School, UK / McGill University's Desautels Faculty of Management, Canada / INSEAD, France

 Institute of Development Studies, University of Sussex, UK

 University of Edinburgh, UK